-- 4.1 The likelihood is that an LSE will involve a range of agencies concerned with both the protection of adults and for quality or standards of care. - 4.2 Agencies likely to or may be involved include, for example, the following - Local Authority, including care managers and/ or social workers, occupational therapists, Contract Monitoring lead. - CCG/ Health Trusts, including community health care services, GP, physiotherapists - Dorset Police - Crown Prosecution Service - Commissioners of services whether, from health or the local authority, may be involved but will certainly need to know.
+- 4.1 The likelihood is that an LSE will involve a range of agencies concerned with both the protection of adults and for quality or standards of care. - 4.2 Agencies likely to or may be involved include, for example, the following - Local Authority, including care managers and/ or social workers, occupational therapists, Contract Monitoring lead. - ICB/ Health Trusts, including community health care services, GP, physiotherapists - Dorset Police - Crown Prosecution Service - Commissioners of services whether, from health or the local authority, may be involved but will certainly need to be briefed. - This is not an exhaustive list.

-- This is not an exhaustive list. - 4.3 Careful planning and detailed cooperative multi-agency working will be required throughout.
-Underpinning this expectation is the Care Act Guidance (2016) which makes it clear that all agencies have a responsibility to work with the local authority and the Police during the S.42 Safeguarding Enquiries.
+- 4.3 Careful planning and detailed cooperative multi-agency working will be required throughout.
+Underpinning this expectation is the Care Act Guidance (2016) which makes it clear that all agencies have a responsibility to work with the local authority and the Police during the Section 42 (2) Safeguarding Enquiries.
 This could include acting as the Nominated Enquirer (NE) for some adults.
-The requirement for this and other roles sets out in the SA Procedures apply just as much in the LSE setting as in individual Enquiries. - 4.4 This guidance sets out the general expectations and requirements of agencies.
+The requirement for this and other roles set out in these Procedures apply just as much in the Large-scale Enquiry as in individual Enquiries. - 4.4 This Appendix sets out the general expectations and requirements of agencies.
 A statement from each of the major agencies that could be involved in an LSE about their individual roles is included at the end of this Appendix.